The Ultimate Guide to Instagram Reels

 Choose the speed of your video by pressing the play icon:

-Choose how long your clips will be by selecting the stopwatch icon.
-When you set a timer, there’s a countdown before the recording starts:
+Once you’ve decided on your video length, you can choose how long your clips will be by selecting the stopwatch icon.
+When you set a timer, there’s a countdown before the recording starts.
+You can choose between a 3 second and 10-second countdown.

 Similar to Boomerang mode, you can scroll across to apply effects or AR filters to your Instagram Reels video.
 You can choose to use any previously saved filters or you can scroll to the end and tap “Browse Effects”.